VPN Demand Surges Around the World

 Date: August 2020

 VPN demand increased 650% over August compared to the previous month following the 9 August election.
-Internet disruptions were implemented as part of a brutal crackdown on extended protests against President Alexander Lukashenko, accused of rigging the results of the election.
+Internet disruptions were implemented as part of a crackdown on extended demonstrations against President Alexander Lukashenko, accused of rigging the results of the election.

 Ethiopia